 Wage war on jargon

 Nothing derails communication more than dense text filled with jargon.

 Be sure you are wording your sentences in a way that makes sense.
-Think about the receiver’s level of familiarity with workplace jargon.
+Think about the recipient’s level of familiarity with workplace jargon.
 Read what you wrote and make sure you are covering all the main points.
 Choose your words wisely and be sure you communicate in a way that anyone would understand.

 It is also important to let the sender know you received the message.
 A quick thank you, or a thumbs-up emoji is enough to communicate that you received the message.
-Or, if it is a request to do a task, note that you can get to it later in the day or whenever you are free.
+Or if requested to do a task, send a note that you can get to it later in the day or whenever you are free.